Madhan65/Madhan65/README.md

 ## About me
-I'm a full stack developer.
-I like to work with React, Firebase, AWS, MongoDB, NodeJS and Python.
+I'm a learning about full MERN stack developer.
+I like to work with React, Firebase, AWS, MongoDB, and NodeJS.
-I'm a open-source development enthusiast, an instructor and a freelancer.

 ### "Code until you find your solution"! 👋